sendilcs/course-catalog/README.md

 # Getting Started
 Use: JDK 11

-Start application by running below mvn command or in IDE: mvn spring-boot:run
+Start application by running below mvn command or in IDE mvn spring-boot:run

 Use Swagger UI to test the service